jamesinjapan/github-user-page/_posts/2018-06-03-making-javascript-calculator.md

 Like a regular calculator we will want the user to be able to add to the product of a previous function, as well as keep a number in memory.

 Additionally, it might be nice to have a backspace function for when you accidentally enter the wrong number, and maybe also the ability to make the current number positive or negative.

+You can check out the features that I've implemented in the final product below.

+{% include javascript-calculator.html %}

 Setting up the frontend
 -----------------------